7 Evaluation of the repository

 ACM “Artifacts Evaluated - Reusable”

-• Artefacts are relevant to and contribute to the article’s results
+• Artefacts relevant to paper

 • Scripts can be successfully executed